pfheatwole/thesis/meta/discussion.rst

   easier if more people get involved in coding up the configurations)

 * The model design should also consider the aerodynamics methods that will be required.
-Designing with wing sections makes enables analysis using lifting-line methods, which are fast and useably accurate for our purposes.
-  **Call out design by wing sections as a deliberate design choice.**
+Designing with wing sections enables analysis using lifting-line methods, which are fast and accurate enough for our purposes. **Call out design by wing sections as a deliberate design choice.**

 * Need to consider the aerodynamic scenarios we're going to ask of the model:
   I was interested in "glancing blows" through a thermal (when the wing tips